 This is thus the basic known explanation for evolutionary trends.
-And now, finally, a new one, towards which I was working the whole time.
-It is based on the usual Darwinian individual selection acting with sufficient, i.e. considerable, intensity on the species of a certain evolutionary line and on the effects of the phenomenon of evolutionary freezing.
+And now, finally, a new one, toward which I was working the whole time.
+It is based on the usual Darwinian individual selection acting with sufficient, this means considerable, intensity on the species of a certain evolutionary line and on the effects of the phenomenon of evolutionary freezing.
 If a species is capable of responding to selection pressures only for a small part of its existence, the resultant rate of the evolutionary process is small even if the relevant selection pressure is quite strong and if it acts uninterruptedly over a long period of time.
 As a consequence of the relevant selection pressure, the newly formed species sets off in a certain direction, say towards an increase in body dimensions; however, before it gets very far, before it gets to its optimum size, it evolutionarily freezes.
-And evolution of body size must wait, say, a million years until further speciation occurs and it can go a bit further.
+And evolution of body size must wait, say, a million years until further speciation occurs and it can go a bit further.13 that the theory of frozen plasticity offers a new solution to the puzzle of the existence of slow evolutionary trends, long-term changes in the phenotypes of organisms whose duration frequently exceeds the usual time of existence of the species by many times.
+Evolutionary trends could be so slow because the species can respond to selection pressures only for a short part of their existence, namely immediately after their formation.
+Then they evolutionarily freeze and must wait for further speciation before they can evolve further.
+I will not tell you in advance what is contained in the next chapter.
+At least at the theoretical level, I favor the idea that it is useful from time to time to break away from the established routine and try something else.
+Perhaps I will just mention that it will be related to species bred in captivity and domesticated species.

 So you can see, it is quite simple.
 It would probably not be enough to fill a whole chapter.
-So you should not be too surprised at the turn-offs and turn-offs from turn-offs.
+So you should not be too surprised at the digressions and digressions from digressions.